Morgan Lewis (governor): Personal life

 In 1792, Lewis, purchased an estate covering of about 334 acres (135 ha) in Staatsburg, New York, and commissioned the construction of a colonial-style house.
 In the summer of 1824, on his visit to the United States, the Marquis de Lafayette dined there on his way upriver to visit Lewis' brother-in-law, Chancellor Livingston.

 In 1832, the house was destroyed by a fire, said to be an act of arson committed by disgruntled tenant farmers.
-After the fire, Morgan Lewis and his wife immediately replaced the structure with a Greek Revival mansion with 25 rooms.
+After the fire, Lewis and his wife immediately replaced the structure with a Greek Revival mansion with 25 rooms.
 The house was inherited in 1844 after Morgan Lewis died, by his daughter Margaret and her husband, Maturin Livingston.